 The first, and most important myth to bust when it comes to Acupuncture treatments, is that the needles hurt.
 The LiveWell team wants to ensure you that Acupuncture is a very painless treatment that most people do not find discomfort from, although your sensitivity level will affect your individual perception.

-Unlike needles that are used to draw blood, Acupuncture needles are solid and quite thin.
-They will not draw out any bodily fluids.
+Unlike needles that are used to draw blood, Acupuncture needles are solid and quite thin and will not draw out any bodily fluids.
 Your Acupuncturist will insert the needles into Acupuncture points with a quick “tap” motion.
-The needles stay quite close to the skin surface in non-fleshy areas, and a little deeper in fleshier areas like the buttocks.
+The needles stay quite close to the skin surface in non-fleshy areas and a little deeper in fleshier areas like the buttocks.
 They will not harm any organs or blood vessels.
 Your Acupuncturist will place in as many needles as necessary that connect to the nerves in the area being treated.
 The amount of time the Acupuncture needles will be left in depends on what your Acupuncturist thinks will be most effective as a means of pain treatment.
 Each needle is individually packaged and sterilized, and they are disposed of after use.

-The method of Acupuncture described above is what is known as Manual Acupuncture, however, there is also Electromagnetic Acupuncture treatments.
+The method of Acupuncture described above is what is known as Manual Acupuncture, however, there are also Electromagnetic Acupuncture treatments.
 Electromagnetic Acupuncture uses a small electric charge from a machine to stimulate the nerves through the Acupuncture needle.
-The sensation from this can feel like a small vibration through the area of treatment, and is effective in treating pain as well.
+The sensation from this can feel like a small vibration through the area of treatment and is effective in treating pain as well.
 Your Acupuncturist will ask if you are comfortable with Electromagnetic Acupuncture treatments prior to starting one.
-If at any time you are uncomfortable during the process, please let your Acupuncturist know and they can either adjust the electromagnetic current, or stop the treatment.
+If at any time you are uncomfortable during the process, please let your Acupuncturist know and they can either adjust the electromagnetic current or stop the treatment.

 Book Acupuncture Treatments in Kitchener

-If it is your first time getting Acupuncture, you may be a little bit nervous but in general, there is not much to worry about.
+If it is your first time getting Acupuncture, you maybe a little bit nervous but in general, there is not much to worry about.
 In fact, many patients feel their pain is alleviated after just a few sessions.
 If you wish to book an Acupuncture Assessment or Acupuncture Treatment in Kitchener, please use the LiveWell Health and Physiotherapy online booking system, or contact our office.